Breast Reduction Connecticut

 The problems that come with being a woman with large breasts are numerous.
 Many of these women suffer from back and neck pain, skin irritation, skeletal deformities, breathing problems, and annoying indents created by bra straps.
 An effective solution to these many problems is a breast reduction, a procedure that removes skin, fat, and glandular tissue from breasts which makes them smaller, lighter, and firmer.

 Breast reduction surgery typically takes about two to three hours to perform and it requires an outpatient visit under general anesthesia.
 Most patients have the best results with a vertical or short scar reduction which involves making vertical incisions around the areola.
 If additional tissue removal is required, an anchor-shaped incision is made around the areola and in the crease under the breast.
-After incisions are made, fat, tissue, and skin
+After incisions are made, fat, tissue, and skin is removed and the areola is repositioned.
+Occasionally liposuction is needed to remove extra fat around the area.

 In most breast reduction procedures, the nipples will stay attached to the nerves and blood vessels.
 However, if the breasts are extremely large, it’s possible that the nipples will need to be removed and repositioned, which will create a loss of sensation in the nipple and the surrounding area.